 No other languages are accepted.

 And so the planning began.
-It was June, Melbourne had opened up again and the National Celtic Festival confirmed their support for an international collaboration to delve deep into the Welsh migrant experience in Australia.
+It was June, Melbourne had opened up again and the National Celtic Festival invited us to delve deep into the Welsh migrant experience in Australia.
 But then, on the day a major concert hall agreed to host the film shoot, lockdown was announced for Melbourne.
 Everyone was to stay in their home.
 There was three weeks to come up with another plan and deliver the presentation.

 A team of ten artists across two hemispheres and four homes collaboratively composed and recorded new arrangements of old Welsh songs with accompanying film clips: I Fyw I Fôd and Sosban Fach.
 The musicians were determined to produce work that was beautiful.
 To not just accept their restrictions, but to embrace them.